【Nigiri sushi: Shiromi or Iromono】

 Wild ones that are caught during summer are wonderfully fine-textured with high-quality fat.
 The meat quality is more resembles the slightly sweet and mellow umami of buri (yellowtail) than its light and mild-tasting horse mackerel cousin.
 A fish that weigh about 1-2 kg is considered best.
 One single fish may sell for 10,000 to 20,000 yen (US$190).
-Unfortunately natural ones are no longer available, 99% of them are farmed ones.
+Unfortunately, natural ones are no longer available, 99% of them are farmed ones.
 Therefore, while most of the sushi presented as Striped jack at conveyor belt sushi restaurants is naturally caught fish from New Zealand, it is actually a subspecies of Striped jack.
-It doesn’t have fat and lacks in flavor.
+It doesn’t have fat and lacks flavor.